Nsidave/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that deletes all regular files
-Script that count the number oddirectories and sub-directories in the current directory Script that display the 10 newest files in the current directory
+Script that count the number oddirectories and sub-directories in the current directory Script that display the 10 newest files in the current directory Script that makes a list of words and print only words that appear exactly